The Best Asian Restaurant in Escazu | Banzai Restaurant

 Restaurante Banzai – Sushi and Asian cuisine, is located in Plaza Florencia, left in the back.
 Plaza Florencia is 200 north from the Paco mall, right next to the gas station.
 Of to say it the Tico way: across the street from GoDutch Realty, the best Costa Rica real estate office in Escazu.
 The prices I mention in this blog will of course change, so you know these are current prices in February 2013.
 Their Facebook page is and their phone number 2289-7733.
 There is always plenty of parking on the parking lot or in the parking garage though I generally walk.

 Besides the regular appetizers that you can find in most Japanese restaurants, like Edamame, Gyosas, Kroepoek or shrimp chips, they have a seaweed salad and a Tako salad that are so huge, you won’t eat anything else.
 A great and healthy lunch for only ¢3,700 and ¢4,500 plus a big tip for the boys.
 I have never had any of their soup yet, I’m not much of a soup person.

 The Sushi Rolls

-In the photo you can see Kjersten van Horn, our former partner in American European Real Estate group, (was great to see you hon!) who moved to Panama some years ago, ready to attack the Irazu roll.
-This roll has Cream Cheese, Avocado, Tempura shrimp, Sesame, Wasabi and a scallop sauce right over it.
+In the photo you can see Kjersten van Horn, our former partner in American European Real Estate network, (was great to see you hon!) who moved to Panama some years ago, ready to attack the Irazu roll.
+This roll has Cream Cheese, Avocado, Tempura shrimp, Sesame, Wasabi, and a scallop sauce right over it.
 The cost of this delicious roll is only ¢5,600.